-The Medical Assisting programs at the Burr Ridge, North Aurora and Skokie campuses are accredited by The Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of the American Association of Medical Assistants Endowment (CRB-AAMAE).
+The Medical Assisting programs at the Burr Ridge, North Aurora and Skokie campuses are accredited by The Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of the Medical Assisting Education Review Board (MAERB).
 Commission on Accreditation of Allied Health Education Programs, 1361 Park Street, Clearwater, FL 33756, 727-210-2350.